BEHAVIOR GUIDE · FIELD MANUAL·VOL. I · ISSUE 25 · MAY 2026

 Restless, Hard To Settle

 The dog who used to nap during the day is now pacing, panting, and demanding attention every 5 minutes.
-In short, excess energy plus poor self-regulation equals constant motion.
-So mental work and impulse control drills tire adolescents faster than physical exercise.
-For high-drive breeds specifically, prey drive training covers the structured outlet protocol.
+Excess energy plus poor self-regulation equals constant motion.
+In practice, mental work and impulse control drills tire adolescents faster than physical exercise.
+For high-drive breeds, prey drive training covers the structured outlet protocol.

 If you recognize 5 or more of these, your dog is squarely in adolescence.
-So the strategies below are the right next step.
-But if you only recognize 1 or 2, this might be a different issue (medical, environmental, training inconsistency).
+The strategies below are the right next step.
+If you only recognize 1 or 2, this might be a different issue, medical, environmental, or training inconsistency.
 The adolescent framing may not apply.

 03 Where Owners Go Wrong